-Using Canned or Jarred Tomatoes in the Roasted Tomato Basil Bisque
+Using Canned or Jarred Tomatoes in this Roasted Tomato Basil Bisque

-- 4 carrots, peeled and cut into coins
+- 1 medium carrot, peeled and cut into coins

 - ¼ teaspoon ground black pepper

-- In a glass bowl, toss together the tomatoes, carrots, garlic, shallots, thyme, basil, oregano, coconut sugar, salt, pepper, and butter until all the tomatoes, veggies, and herbs are lightly coated with the butter.
-Place on a parchment or silicone lined non-aluminum (important because of the acidity of the tomatoes) baking sheet or baking dish and roast in preheated oven for about 1 hour or until the skins on the tomatoes are soft, wrinkled, and lightly caramelized.
+- In a glass bowl, toss together all of the roasting ingredients until everything is lightly coated in oil.
+Place on a parchment or silicone lined non-aluminum (see notes) baking sheet or inside a glass baking dish.
+Roast in preheated oven for 30 to 45 minutes or until the skins on the tomatoes are soft, wrinkled, and lightly caramelized.
 Rotate the pan if necessary.

 - Remove from the oven and, using heat safe, non-aluminum tongs or a fork, carefully remove and discard the skins from the tomatoes.

-- Put all of the fruit (tomato is a fruit!), veggies, and herbs in a large saucepot.
-Add the stock and bring to a boil, stirring almost constantly to prevent it from boiling over.
+- Put all of the tomatoes, veggies, and their juices into a large saucepot.
+Add remaining ingredients and bring to a boil, stirring almost constantly to prevent it from boiling over.

-- Reduce the heat to low and allow to simmer, covered, for 30 minutes to an hour, stirring often.
+- Reduce the heat to low and allow to gently simmer, covered, for 20 minutes, stirring often.

-- Add 1-1/2 cups cream.
-Using an immersion blender, puree the soup until a smooth, uniform texture results.
-Add up to ½ cup more cream to taste if desired.
+- Using an immersion blender, puree the soup until a smooth, uniform texture results.